 This article explains how to exclude Internet Protocol (IP) addresses by the campaign so that all ads in that campaign are blocked from computers and networks associated with those addresses.

 Why exclude by IP address

 You could exclude specific IP addresses in order to limit showing your ad on particular networks that you believe aren't likely to be used by potential customers.

-IP exclusions aren't available for video campaigns, App campaigns, and Smart Display campaigns.
+Note: IP exclusions aren't available for video campaigns, hotel campaigns, App campaigns, Smart Display campaigns, and Discovery campaigns.

 How to exclude IP addresses